Memorial day

 Memorial

-And then it hits me.
-It’s up to to those of us who did know him, to be a mirror.
+I guess it’s up to those of us who did know him, to be a mirror.

 Maybe that’s what memorial day is all about.
 Thinking of all those who have come into our lives and left a footprint that will never fade.
 We know the traits that have touched our own lives.
 What better memorial than turning around and passing them on …